 Limited equipment expenses will be considered, but only if equipment expense is directly related to program provision, and not for administrative or organizational staff purposes.

 NOTE: The Women’s Foundation does not make grants to individuals or endowments or for religious or political purposes, nor does it fund any capital expenses.
 The Women’s Foundation does not award scholarships to individuals or groups.

-The Women’s Foundation of Genesee Valley (WFGV) is pleased to announce that we will be accepting proposals for our Annual Grant-making Program from not-for-profit organizations in Genesee, Monroe, Livingston, Ontario, Orleans, Yates, and Wayne Counties due on July 15, 2013.
-The Foundation will notify all applicants of the outcome of our review process in mid-October 2013.
-Grants will be announced at the Annual Women’s Foundation Breakfast in October.
+The Women’s Foundation of Genesee Valley (WFGV) is pleased to announce that we will be accepting proposals for our Annual Grant-making Program from not-for-profit organizations in Genesee, Monroe, Livingston, Ontario, Orleans, Yates, and Wayne Counties due on June 1, 2017.
+The Foundation will notify all applicants of the outcome of our review process in mid-October 2017.

 You may a download a copy of the report here.

 The Foundation requires submission of an amended (shorter) form of the Rochester Area Common Application.
 Applications should be submitted without Section 3 (Logic Model), and with Section 4 (Rationale) limited to 4 pages.
 All other components of the Common Application are required.